How do I organize my backdrops into categories?

 Default settings apply to all backdrops in the category, but you can override them on individual backdrops if needed.

-To move categories higher or lower on the page, click the arrow in the upper right corner of the category title bar.
+Click the menu button in the upper right of the category title bar.

-To duplicate a category (useful for creating similar tiers), click the pages icon in the upper right corner of the category title bar.
+Click the menu button in the upper right of the category title bar.

 Was this article helpful?